logo

 Incorporate Retrieval-Augmented Generation (RAG)

 Combine LLMs with a retrieval system that fetches relevant documents before generation.
 This grounding step ensures the AI cites real, up-to-date sources.
-Google’s RAG framework reduces hallucinations by tethering output to verifiable data.
+However, retrieval-augmented systems face challenges such as maintaining high-quality retrieval indices, latency issues in real-time environments, and potential information bottlenecks due to limited access to proprietary databases.

 Post-Generation Verification